Readiness check first

 Next step

-Start your free readiness snapshot.
+Start your readiness check.